 Andrew Lesk

-Andrew Lesk teaches courses in English, Canadian Studies, Sexual Diversity Studies, and UC One seminars.
-His areas include Canadian, American and British literature; media; film; and literary theory.
-He teaches, for English, the very popular Graphic Novel and a fourth-year seminar on the Canadian Graphic Novel.
+Andrew Lesk teaches and has taught a wide range of courses in English, Sexual Diversity Studies, Media Studies, Canadian Studies, and Visual Studies, including The Graphic Novel, Indigenous Writing, Queer Writing, Trans Studies, The Canadian Graphic Novel, Queer/Pop/Cult, and Voices in Canadian Writing.
 He is an editor for the Journal of Graphic Novels and Comics (Routledge) and The Comics Grid.
 He is the past-president of Canadian Society for the Study of Comics / Société canadienne pour l'étude de la bande dessinée, and has published widely.

 Office Hours